Palmitoyl-CoA

 Palmitoyl-CoA is an acyl-CoA thioester.
-It is an "activated" form of palmitic acid and can be transported into the mitochondrial matrix by the carnitine shuttle system (which transports fatty acyl-CoA molecules into the mitochondria), and once inside can participate in beta-oxidation.
-Alternatively, palmitoyl-CoA is used as a substrate in the biosynthesis of sphingosine (this biosynthetic pathway does not require transfer into the mitochondria).
+It is an "activated" form of palmitic acid and can be transported into the mitochondrial matrix by the carnitine shuttle system (which transports fatty acyl-CoA molecules into mitochondria), and once inside, can participate in beta-oxidation.
+Alternatively, palmitoyl-CoA is used as a substrate in the biosynthesis of sphingosine (this biosynthetic pathway does not require transfer into mitochondria).

 Biosynthesis

 Palmitoyl CoA formed from palmitic acid, in the reaction below.

-Palmitate + CoA-SH + ATP -> Palmitoyl-CoA + AMP + Pyrophosphate

 This reaction is often referred to as the "activation" of a fatty acid.
 The activation is catalyzed by palmitoyl-coenzyme A synthetase and the reaction proceeds through a two step mechanism, in which palmitoyl-AMP is an intermediate.
 The reaction is driven to completion by the exergonic hydrolysis of pyrophosphate.

 The activation of fatty acids occurs in the cytosol and beta-oxidation occurs in the mitochondria.
 However, long chain fatty acyl-CoA cannot cross the mitochondrial membrane.
 If palmitoyl-CoA is to enter the mitochondria, it must react with carnitine in order to be transported across: